Why we need training to challenge far-right extremism?

 All Together Now has been working to undermine far-right extremism in Australia since 2012.
 Formerly known as EXIT White Power, the Community Action for Preventing Extremism (CAPE) project has been spearheading our ongoing work in promoting community resilience to far-right extremism.

-In February 2021, All Together Now published a report detailing the results of the final two years of the NSW CAPE project (2018-2020), supported by Multicultural NSW.
+In February 2021, All Together Now published a report detailing the results of the final two years of the NSW CAPE project (2018-2020), supported by Multicultural NSW and in partnership with Youth Action and the Challenging Racism Project at Western Sydney University.
 This report included an independent evaluation by Macquarie University which concluded that the CAPE program had “in all cases met and surpassed” expectations, as well as established “a high degree of institutional expertise, experience, and capacity that is world-leading in the space of countering far-right extremism”.
-Our countering far-right extremism workshops (Identifying and Responding to far-right extremism) currently open to the public are based on the independently evaluated CAPE training program.
+Our countering far-right extremism workshops (Identifying and Responding to Far-Right Extremism) currently open to the public are based on the independently evaluated CAPE training program.

-1) Identifying Far-Right Extremism to provide participants with a nuanced understanding of far-right extremism in an Australian context.
+to provide participants with a nuanced understanding of far-right extremism in an Australian and international context.

 Our programs and interventions are informed by the observation that far-right extremism produces different forms of hate and violence that are both deep-rooted and intersectional.
 Read further on what you’ll learn in each training and book online or register your interest.
-These training are delivered online via Zoom.
-Group trainings for staff can also be organised privately.
-For more information, scroll down.
+These trainings are delivered online via Zoom.
+Group trainings for staff can also be organised privately and face-to-face.
+Scroll down for more information.

 This training provides participants with a comprehensive overview of the spectrum of far-right extremist hate and violence, both internationally and in Australia.
 It looks at the different ideological tendencies within the spectrum and provides a scan of the landscape of the most important far-right extremist groups, networks and channels.
 Through activity-based learning, participants learn how far-right extremist groups recruit, both online and offline, and who is most at risk of being recruited.

-This workshop will be beneficial to anyone who is interested to learn more about how hateful and violent far-right ideologies and movements impact on young people in Australia today.
+This workshop will be beneficial to anyone who is interested to learn more about how hateful and violent far-right ideologies and movements impact on young people and adults in Australia today.

 What you will learn from this training